mimichen123/dgmd-e17/README.md

 </ul>

-## Setting up the Duckietown learning environment:
+## Setting up the Duckietown environment:

-Fork the [duckietown-lx repository](https://github.com/duckietown/duckietown-lx) and follow all the steps outlined in the Duckietown-LX instructions.
+Fork the [duckietown-lx learning environment repository](https://github.com/duckietown/duckietown-lx) and follow all the steps outlined in the Duckietown-LX instructions.
 Create a new repository and push your work to your own repository [duckietown instructions](https://github.com/duckietown/duckietown-lx/blob/mooc2022/README.md)

 Make sure system is up-to-date
 ```